Bukayo Saka: 2020–2022: Back-to-back Arsenal Player of the Season

-2021–22: Club top scorer, second Arsenal Player of the Season

-Saka scored his first goal of the new campaign in a 6–0 EFL Cup second round win away to West Bromwich Albion at The Hawthorns in late August.
-He scored his first Premier League goal of the season in September against Tottenham Hotspur at the Emirates Stadium, whilst also providing an assist for Emile Smith Rowe’s goal in a 3–1 win.
+Saka scored his first goal of the new campaign in a 6–0 EFL Cup second-round win away to West Bromwich Albion at The Hawthorns in late August.
+He scored his first Premier League goal of the season in September against Tottenham Hotspur at the Emirates Stadium, whilst also providing an assist for Emile Smith Rowe's goal in a 3–1 win.
 On 30 October, Saka made his 100th appearance for Arsenal, marking the occasion with an assist in a 2–0 away win at Leicester City.
 On 26 December, Saka scored his first brace as Arsenal beat Norwich City 5–0 at Carrow Road.
 In doing so, Saka became the second youngest player, after Nicolas Anelka, to score 10 Premier League goals for Arsenal.

+On 19 March 2022, Saka scored Arsenal's 2000th Premier League goal in history, as the Gunners defeated Aston Villa 1–0 away at Villa Park.
+As a result of his performances during March 2022, which included two goals and an assist, Saka was nominated for the Premier League Player of the Month award.
+He scored his tenth Premier League goal of the season (for the first time in his career) on 20 April, in a 4–2 away victory against Chelsea.

 Arsenal finished fifth in the Premier League, falling short of UEFA Champions League qualification for the following season.
-After Arsenal's 2–0 away defeat to Newcastle United, which all but confirmed the club's Champions League absence, Saka criticised his own "poor performance", and expressed his disappointment over the game, saying "we have had those opportunities to win and put ourselves in a great position, but we could not do that".
 After finishing the season as the club's top scorer, he was nominated for the Premier League Player of the Season, Premier League Young Player of the Season and PFA Young Player of the Year.
-Saka was named Arsenal's player of the season for a second consecutive season, becoming the first person to retain the award since Thierry Henry won in 2003 and again in 2004.
+Saka was named Arsenal's Player of the Season for a second consecutive season, becoming the first person to retain the award since Thierry Henry won in 2003 and again in 2004.